GNNBleed: Inference Attacks to Unveil Private Edges in Graphs with Realistic Access to GNN Models: Attack Methodology

+In this work, we focus on inductive GNNs in dynamic scenarios, building on prior methodologies \cite{Inference_Attacks:link_steal:wu2021linkteller, devil_in_disguise}.
+Inductive GNNs are well-suited for dynamic graphs as they generalize to unseen nodes and adapt to evolving structures without retraining.
+This adaptability makes them a dominant choice in dynamic applications, including those at Amazon \cite{inductive:usage:amazon}, LinkedIn \cite{borisyuk2024lignn}, and Kumo.ai \cite{robinson2024relbench}.

-Following the inductive approach \cite{model:sage, model:gat, model:gin}, the GNN model is first trained on a foundational graph populated with labeled users (the training phase).
-It is then subsequently utilized on the continually evolving graph (the inference phase).
-It's crucial to highlight that all nodes, including those controlled by the adversary, possess only black-box access to the GNN model \cite{Inference_Attacks:node_level:he2021, Inference_Attacks:link_steal:he2020stealing}.
-The model conducts inference based on the features of the user's node and provides them with the classification output and prediction probabilities (node posterior).
-Unlike the approaches in \cite{Inference_Attacks:link_steal:he2020stealing, Inference_Attacks:link_steal:wu2021linkteller} which assume universal access to the posterior of all nodes, our model restricts such access to represent a more practical scenario.
-This limited knowledge, particularly, the absence of the target node's posterior information, complicates the adversary's task of identifying its neighbors. \textbf{Adversary’s Goal.} The adversary aims to infer the edges of a particular node, which we call the \emph{target node (t)}.
-The adversary also defines a \emph{candidate set (C)} including the nodes for which the adversary aims to identify whether there is an edge between them and the target node.
+Following the inductive approach \cite{model:sage, model:gat, model:gin}, the GNN model is first trained on a foundational graph populated with labeled nodes (the training phase).
+It is then utilized on the continually evolving graph (the inference phase).
+All users have only black-box access to the GNN model, meaning they can observe the outputs but not the internal workings of the model.
+The model makes predictions based on the private graph and provides the users with prediction probabilities (node outputs).

+\textbf{Adversary’s Goal.} The adversary aims to ascertain whether a connection exists between two nodes, a goal that holds practical relevance across numerous real-world scenarios.
+For example, in financial networks, stakeholders might need to uncover the connections of a specific entity to grasp the essential relationships influencing its financial activities.

-\textbf{Adversary's Capability.} In our envisioned scenario, the adversary operates as users within the graph.
-The service provider is assumed to be honest.
-The adversary performs an edge inference attack aided by the following capabilities:
+\textbf{Adversary's Capability.} The adversary acts as a user during the inference phase and possesses the following capabilities:

-\ding{70} Introduce new nodes to graph by, e.g., creating new accounts, which we denote as the set of \emph{auxiliary nodes ($A$)}.

-\ding{70} Establish new edges from auxiliary nodes in $A$ to the target node $t$ by, e.g., following the account owned by the target node or creating relationships.
+\textbullet\ Access to auxiliary nodes: The adversary can introduce or control specific nodes within the graph, referred to as auxiliary nodes ($A$).

+\textbullet\ Establish new edges: The adversary can create edges between auxiliary nodes $A$ and other nodes in the graph, mimicking actions such as new transactions or interactions.

-\ding{70} Alter the features of nodes in $A$ by, e.g., profile update.
+\textbullet\ Modify node features: The adversary can alter the features of nodes in $A$, simulating profile updates or similar changes.

-\ding{70} Query the GNN model for predictions on the nodes in $A$.
+\textbullet\ Query the model: The adversary can query the GNN model for predictions on nodes in $A$.